-Few indie horror films can lay claim to the buzz that has surrounded the release of Summer of 84.
+Few indie horror films can claim the buzz that has surrounded the release of Summer of 84.
 From the same Canadian trio that brought us the delightfully strange Turbo Kid, Summer of 84 has built up a tidal wave of goodwill among horror circles prior to its release on VOD platforms this week.
 Filmed in and around Vancouver, the creative team of Francois Simard, Anouk Whissell, and Yoann-Karl Whissel, also known as RKSS, look to mine the same ’80’s nostalgia that has worked so well for Stranger Things.
+To date, critics have been reasonably impressed.

 Every serial killer is somebody’s neighbour.